 In contrast, mediators help couples resolve disputes and solve specific problems.
 They are forward-focused and do not analyze the past.
 A mediated conversation can guide couples to find shared values and devise helpful guidelines to make their family life run more smoothly.

-For example, a mediator may assist a couple to identify and resolve disagreements and misunderstandings around finances, parenting and division of labor.
+For example, a mediator may assist a couple to identify and resolve disagreements and misunderstandings around finances, parenting, and division of labor.
 Mediation can effectively engage most family conflicts, including questions of career changes, school choices, how to cope with a child’s special needs, and how to manage extended families, in-laws and stepfamilies.
 Often, finding effective ways to negotiate these issues paves a way forward in their relationship.

 Usually, mediation results in a written agreement or post-nuptial agreement.

 Sometimes, couples determine that they would benefit from the help of other professionals in conjunction with mediation.
-As a mediator, my resource database is an invaluable tool for referrals to therapists, child specialists or other professionals who can offer specialized assistance.
+As a mediator, my resource database is an invaluable tool for referrals to therapists, child specialists, or other professionals who can offer specialized assistance.

 Can the marriage be revived or is divorce more appropriate?

-Mediation offers a structure for having the difficult conversation about whether and how a couple might be willing to reconcile.
+Mediation offers a structure for having a difficult conversation about whether and how a couple might be willing to reconcile.
 For example, the pair may explore whether they want to try to renew their marriage after an infidelity, or how to come to terms with a partner’s substance use or physical or mental disabilities.